Super Star Wars: The Empire Strikes Back: Release

-In 1996 THQ announced that they would re-release Super Star Wars: The Empire Strikes Back and Super Star Wars: Return of the Jedi in February 1997 in order to coincide with the "Special Edition" of those films appearing in theaters.
+In 1996, THQ announced that they would re-release Super Star Wars: The Empire Strikes Back and Super Star Wars: Return of the Jedi in February 1997 in order to coincide with the "Special Edition" of those films appearing in theaters.
 The re-release is identical to the original version.

 Reception

-In the United Kingdom, it was the top-selling SNES game in February 1994.
+In the United Kingdom, Super Star Wars: The Empire Strikes Back was the top-selling SNES game in February 1994.

 The game was met with positive reviews.
 IGN gave the game a 7.5/10 rating, praising the games enhanced Mode 7 graphics.
-Electronic Gaming Monthly gave Empire Strikes Back positive reviews noting the games graphics and sound and the reviewers praised the gameplay following the theme of the source material and having excellent cinematic displays, although there was criticism on the controls, hard difficulty and the large number of enemies that appear on screen.
-Allgame gave a rating of 4.5 out of 5 stars praising the game’s soundtrack, voice effects, graphics and action scenarios for being faithful to the film and giving praise to the password feature making the game less frustrating to beat the game and giving criticism to the game’s blind jumps and cheap hits from enemies off screen concluding “but this doesn't spoil the overall greatness of the game.”
+Electronic Gaming Monthly gave The Empire Strikes Back positive reviews, noting the game's graphics and sound; the reviewers praised the gameplay following the theme of the source material and having excellent cinematic displays, although there was criticism on the controls, hard difficulty and the large number of enemies that appear on screen.
+AllGame gave a rating of 4.5 out of 5 stars, praising the game's soundtrack, voice effects, graphics and action scenarios for being faithful to the film and giving praise to the password feature making the game less frustrating, and giving criticism to the game's blind jumps and cheap hits from enemies off screen concluding "but this doesn't spoil the overall greatness of the game."
 Super Gamer magazine gave the game a review score of 85% stating "Super Star Wars is reworked with new graphics.
 A bigger, harder and marginally, better game.
 The Mode 7 AT-AT attack is absolutely stunning."
 Power Unlimited gave a review score of 92% and noted the game is identical to its predecessor and citing the challenging difficulty and fun gameplay.

-Accolades

 Nintendo Power staff rated the game as the fourth best SNES game of 1993.
+GamePro named it the best SNES game of 1993.
 IGN placed the game 91st in their Top 100 SNES Games of All Time.
 In 2018, Complex ranked the game #20 on their "The Best Super Nintendo Games of All Time."
-They praised the game saying it’s the best Star Wars game on the Super NES although they felt the game was the most difficult of the three games.
+They praised the game as the best Star Wars game on the Super NES although they felt the game was the most difficult of the three games.